 The use of haint blue has lost some of its superstitious significance, but modern proponents also cite the color as a spider and wasp-deterrent.

 Though the color has not actually been scientifically shown to stave off bugs.
-However, there might be some genuine historical reason for this repellent phenomenon – when blue paints were first used on ceilings, they were usually ‘milk paints’ coloured with a natural indigo dye/pigment.
+However, there might be some genuine historical reason for this repellent phenomenon – when blue paints were first used on ceilings, they were usually ‘milk paints’ colored with a natural indigo dye/pigment.
 Milk paint is a composition of paint often mixed with lime/lye.

 Although ghosts and goblins might not be front-of-mind for modern homeowners, many continue the tradition of blue porch ceilings to keep ties to their home’s Southern roots.